‘RHOC’ Star Kelly Dodd Talks ‘Really Good Girlfriends’: Doesn’t Trust ‘RHOC’ Co-Stars?

 “Today is April Fool’s Day.
 Believe nothing and trust no one.
 Just like any other day,” read a meme that Dodd shared on Instagram earlier this month.

 Since Tamra Judge and Shannon Beador are probably filming this new season of The Real Housewives of Orange County, it is possible that Kelly Dodd is back on the show and facing some harsh comments from her co-stars.
-Last season, she called them bullies and she lashed out at Tamra and Shannon in her blog.
+Last season, she called them bullies, and she lashed out at Tamra and Shannon in her blog.
 And one can imagine that they haven’t recovered from her words.

 “So yes, the spin was in.
 I’ve seen this now several times from these mean girls.
 Try to set me up, then when I catch wind of their scheme and it blows up in their face, they deny, lie, deflect, call me crazy, repeat.
 Regardless, I am an optimist and try not to hold grudges,” Kelly Dodd wrote in her blog for The Real Housewives of Orange County last year, adding, “Another chance to mend fences, even if it meant I had to apologize again and again, just to keep the peace, when really I didn’t believe any apology was really owed.”